Artpop: Singles

-"G.U.Y.", the third and final single release impacted mainstream radio stations in the United States on April 8, 2014.
+"G.U.Y.", the third and final single release, impacted mainstream radio stations in the United States on April 8, 2014.
 It had a mixed reception from music critics; some found it catchy and one of the standout tracks from Artpop, while others criticized its production and the lyrics.
-The song debuted on the record charts of a few countries, but failed to enter the top ten in most of them.
-It was accompanied by a music video, shot at Hearst Castle and directed by Gaga, which also incorporated parts of the tracks "Artpop", "Venus", and "Manicure" besides "G.U.Y.".
-The video shows Gaga as a wounded fallen angel who takes revenge on the men who hunted her after being revived by her followers in a pool.
+The song debuted on the record charts of a few countries but failed to enter the top ten in most of them.
+It was accompanied by a music video, shot at Hearst Castle and directed by Gaga, which also incorporated parts of the tracks "Artpop", "Venus", and "Manicure" in addition to "G.U.Y.".
+The video shows Gaga as a wounded fallen angel who, after being revived by her followers in a pool, takes revenge on the men who hunted her.
 Critics noted the video's "heavy dose of camp and pop culture" and references to Greek mythology.